kalasjocke/sinatra-asset-pipeline/README.md

 ### CSS and JavaScript minification

-If you would like to use CSS and/or JavaScript minification make sure to require the gems needed in your `Gemfile`.
+If you would like to use CSS and/or JavaScript minification make sure to require the gems needed in your `Gemfile`:

 <table>
   <tr>